Guide

 Why this maps to the three agency constraints:

-The honest costs: you buy hardware ($150-300 per used Pixel), and it's Instagram-only.
+The honest costs: you buy compatible hardware, and it's Instagram-only.
+For new purchases, prefer Pixel 8-generation or newer devices, verify the current GrapheneOS support list and ShadowPhone compatibility, and use live quotes.
 Agencies needing TikTok or Facebook in the same tool should look elsewhere or run a second stack.
 The Agency plan is $497/month ($397 annual) covering up to 500 accounts, 10 phones, and 100 profiles; Growth is $247/month for mid-size books; both include a 7-day trial with no card.

 The five approaches at agency scale, side by side